Feature aware covariance estimation, with application to mixtures of chemical exposures: The TESIE Study: Chemical Exposure Analysis

-To understand the impact of various analysis procedures on the accuracy of imputation of data below a limit of detection (LOD), we performed an experiment on TESIE data.
-We hold out the smallest $n_{test}$ values from each column as test data points and impute them based on an experimental limit of detection that is the average of the largest value in the test set and the smallest value in the training set.
-We impute these missing values within the Gibbs samplers for the CMR model with just an intercept meta covariate (MR.I), the CMR model with the combination of categorical and continuous meta covariates (MR), and the SIS model with the same meta covariates used in the MR model.
+To understand the impact of various analysis procedures on the accuracy of \red{prediction} of data below a limit of detection (LOD), we perform an experiment on TESIE data.
+We hold out the smallest $n_{test}$ values from each column as test data points and \red{predict} them based on an experimental limit of detection that is the average of the largest value in the test set and the smallest value in the training set.
+We \red{predict} these missing values within the Gibbs samplers for the FACE model with just an intercept \red{outcome feature} (FACE.I), the FACE model with the combination of categorical and continuous \red{outcome features} (FACE), the SIS model with the same \red{outcome features} used in the FACE model, and \red{the structured matrix normal prior for an exchangeable matrix (SNE)}.
 We estimate each value with the posterior mean from the resulting MCMC samples, and compute the root mean squared error (RMSE) of the testing data samples.
-Additionally, we compare the results to the RMSE obtained from a single imputation that sets each missing value to the LOD/$\sqrt{2}$.
+Additionally, we compare the results to the RMSE obtained from a single imputation that sets each missing value to the LOD/$\sqrt{2}$. \red{Furthermore, to evaluate robustness of the FACE model, for the lowest percent detected considered, we compute RMSE for FACE with no regression variable shrinkage and FACE with randomly generated outcome features. }

 The single imputation is overwhelmingly the most common approach for imputing values below a limit of detection in practice \citep{Helsel2006,Venier2016}.
 As such, it is of primary interest to compare the imputation accuracy of the state-of-the-art approaches to this baseline naive approach.
 Moreover, inclusion of variables in an analysis is commonly determined based on percent detected, such that variables with low levels of detection are excluded \citep{Hites2019}.
 To this end, we are particularly interested in how the accuracy of the imputation varies as a function of the percent of measurements detected above the LOD, $100(n-n_{test})/n\%$ ("\% Detected").